Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 # Rpm installation on Fedora

-This documents describes how to install diaspora on Fedora 13.
+This document describes how to install diaspora on Fedora 13.
 It supplements the ordinary README.md in the application base directory.

 ## General